AustinMRobinson/100daysblog/src/pages/blog/days-5-8-of-100daysofgatsby.md

 ## NetlifyCMS

 On my previous explorations, I had either written all of my dynamic content directly in a markdown file or using Contentful as a CMS.
 Both of these solutions left me wanting more.
 Writing directly in markdown files was tough for me because I had never written in markdown before, and I also didn't want to have to bust open my code every time I wanted to write a blog post.
 With Contentful, I had a hard time being able to use some of the best Gatsby features (like gatsby-image).
-Contentful's content models (and the inability to group fields) left me wanting more as well.
+Contentful's content models (and the inability to group fields) also weren't my favorite.

 Luckily, NetlifyCMS is a great option, and being able to define the content models directly in the code allows for more flexibility for me.
 This especially comes in handy when I want to do content models for something like my homepage.
 I will migrate the majority of the copy in my site to be controlled by NetlifyCMS, which will need flexibility.